Decathlon/vitamin-web/packages/sources/vue/README.md

 yarn add @vtmn/icons
 ```

-Then, import the icon font in the entry point of your React application:
+Then, import the icon font in the entry point of your Vue application:

 ```javascript
 import '@vtmn/icons/dist/vitamix/font/vitamix.css';